rmsk2/cartflash/README.md

 ## Binary distribution

-Alternatively you can use a prebuilt binary which is available at the [releases section](https://github.com/rmsk2/cartflash/releases) of this repository.
+A prebuilt binary is available at the [releases section](https://github.com/rmsk2/cartflash/releases) of this repository.
 Download the `.pgz` file from there and transfer it to your Foenix.